One useful tip to building a strong team is to look at the personalities

 Try to go for three rounds.
 The first round is usually surface level, funny things like “I had spaghetti come out of my nose during a date,” or something similar.
 Usually, by the third round, more personal revelations come out.

-- it allows for people to see that they have common interests they may not have known about.
+allows for people to see that they have common interests they may not have

 It is best for the leader to go first if the group doesn’t already know each other very well.